aesy/liveedu.tv-notifier/Readme.rst

 Notice
 ------
-Due to lack of external interest plus LiveEdus' insistance on breaking their API without notice, I'm no longer actively maintaining this repo.
+Due to lack of external interest, I'm no longer actively maintaining this repo.
 I do however keep an eye on it and will gladly accept pull requests.
 Check the todo list or issues below if you want to contribute, but don't know how!

 Screenshots
 -----------